 In order for us to correlate this study to the real estate industry, we thought it would be relevant to find service-based companies.
 Therefore, as seen in the full study, 90% of the selected businesses are offering a service, or sell to customers directly.

-We wanted to confirm the idea that the consumer does not want to be disappointed by the places that they choose to go anymore.
+We wanted to confirm the idea that the consumer does not want to be disappointed by the places that they choose to go to anymore.
 Thus, using a more detailed visual will help them confirm their choice.

 The Connection Between Real Estate and These Specific Businesses:

 Both use pictures or videos in order to reflect what they can bring to the viewer.
-Which means, that in many cases, people can be disappointed by the fake rendering, the lack of transparency, or the inaccurate point of view that they’ve been presented.
-Which usually ends up as lost time for both parties.
+This means, that in many cases, people can be disappointed by the fake rendering, the lack of transparency, or the inaccurate point of view that they’ve been presented.
+Which usually ends up as a lost time for both parties.